Wondering how to help your child develop their play skills?

 - After entering the ongoing play, Allie keeps playing by continuing to make comments and showing interest in what her peers are doing and saying.

-Whether you’re teaching your child how to share or ask where the bathroom is, keep in mind to teach your child the language and phrases that children their age typically use.
-So instead of teaching a 4-year-old to say “Would you mind trading?” or “Would you be open to the idea of considering whether to trade toys?” (which would be cute but peculiar), I focus on the language their peers would be using like “Wanna trade?”
+Whether you're teaching your child how to share or ask where the bathroom is, keep in mind to teach your child the language and phrases that children their age are saying.
+So instead of teaching a 4-year-old to say "Would you mind trading?" or "Would you be open to the idea of considering whether to trade toys?" teach phrases like "Wanna trade?"